DirkDhure/Ocelot/docs/features/routing.rst

 Routing
 =======

-Ocelot's primary functionality is to take incomeing http requests and forward them on to a downstream service.
+Ocelot's primary functionality is to take incoming http requests and forward them on to a downstream service.
 At the moment in the form of another http request (in the future this could be any transport mechanism).